primefaces/primefaces/docs/9_0/components/accordionpanel.md

 </p:accordionPanel>
 ```

+> :warning: **If you attach `p:ajax event="tabChange"`, please make sure you dont _update_ the AccordionPanel or a parent.
+Otherwise the AccordionPanel is broken after re-rendering.**

 ## Client Side Callbacks
 _onTabChange_ is called before a tab is shown and _onTabShow_ is called after.
 Both receive container
 element of the tab to show as the parameter.